0z-cloud/vx/README.md

     - [p] Feature which are planned for future roadmap release on second major release
     - [t] Feature in Testing Branch
-    - [x] Feature are implemented yet completely, like for CI/CD Pipeline, if Kubernetes as example have that flag, that describes what we can possible create cluster and deploy to it.
+    - [x] Feature are implemented yet completely, like for CI/CD Pipeline, if Kubernetes as an example have that flag, that describes what we can possibly create cluster and deploy to it.
     - [w] Whitepaper page for feature ready to RFC, or wip state
     - [*] Feature planned to be refactored
     - [?]
 On RFC stage
     - [.]
 Pre-research and modeling.
 Checking able and profit after implementation.
-    - [U] Urgent and most important task for complete
+    - [U] An Urgent and most important task for complete

 ### Ansible Teraforma API Cloud adapters